EthTricks/MemeCoin-Creator/README.md

 BEWARE OF SCAMMERS WHO HAVE TRIED TO LAUNCH THIS PROJECT AS THEIR OWN ON HERE!
 ASK THEM TO CHANGE THINGS IN THE PROGRAM AND SEND YOU A VIDEO OF THOSE CHANGES!
 THEY CAN'T DO THAT!
 I CAN!
 PLEASE BE CAREFUL!

+* **UPDATE 03/28/24** Added the ability to SNIPE your LP!
+Now it's possible to bundle your LP creation with a swap transaction to make sure you're the first to buy into your token!W

 * **UPDATE 3/24/24**  Over 100 new tokens have now launched through this tool in only 5 days!
 The demand for this project has gone through the roof as word has gotten around!
 Grab it now!

 Video of tool in action.  https://www.youtube.com/watch?feature=shared&v=aLEeoRuOioI